OCA/partner-contact/partner_ref_sequence/readme/DESCRIPTION.rst

-This module will introduce automatic integer number generation for customer.
+This module provides a sequence to generate an automatic number to set customer number
-And fill in ref field